50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 Quick Summary:

-• Globally in 2026 there are more than 5 billion social media users across the world.
+• In 2026, there are more than 5 billion social media users existing worldwide.

 • Average daily usage ranges between 2–3 hours per individual.

-• 5–10% of users may exhibit problematic or compulsive usage patterns.
+• About 5–10% of total users may exhibit problematic or compulsive usage patterns.

-• Excessive use is associated with anxiety, depression and low self-esteem.
+• Excessive use is linked with anxiety, depression and low self-esteem.

-• Sleep disorders are also a side effect of excessive use of social media, particularly in adolescents.
+• Sleep disorder may also be a side effect due to excessive use of social media, particularly in adolescents.

-• Instagram, Tik Tok and YouTube are the platforms that have taken over the daily screen time.
+• Instagram, Tik Tok and YouTube are the most used platforms which have taken over the daily screen time.

-• Such functionalities as endlessly scrolling lists and notifications initiate dopamine reward loops.
+• Such functionalities have endless scrolling lists and notifications to attract the users.

 • Fear of Missing Out (FOMO) makes people more compulsive.